sieve-project/sieve/docs/Demo.md

 [BUGGY] # alarms: 3
 ```
 Sonar detects that the controller mistakenly deletes a statefulset during testing.
+The detected bug is filed at https://github.com/rabbitmq/cluster-operator/issues/648 and gets fixed using our patch.

 ### What happened during the testing?